-Don’t blame the candidate — A text analysis of gendered differences in the self-presentation of politicians in a lab experiment
+Don’t blame the candidate?
+A text analysis of gendered differences in political self-presentation in a lab experiment

 Amanda Haraldsson, European University Institute

 How much of the difference that we as citizens (and voters) see between male and female politicians is due to genuine differences in how politicians themselves communicate?
-The literature finds many examples of how male and female politicians are different from one another.
-Yet, what is often left out of analyses of gender differences in politicians’ communication is empirically examining the effect of external forces in creating the gender difference: the effect of party pressures, campaign strategists and filtering effects of media.
-Moreover, candidates may actively interpret the media environment when choosing how to portray themselves to voters, including whether to for example ‘play the woman card’, engage in masculine over-compensation and other deliberate or subconscious ways of emphasising gendered traits.
+What is often left out of analyses of gender differences in politicians’ communication is empirically examining the effect of external forces in creating the gender difference: the effect of party pressures, campaign strategists and filtering effects of media.
+Moreover, candidates may actively interpret the media environment when choosing how to emphasis gendered traits.
 Finally, candidates may be more likely to engage in gendered behaviour in electoral environments where gender is particularly salient.
-In this study, the gendered elements of elections (media gender discrimination and electoral gender salience) are experimentally manipulated and external forces that may artificially increase gender differences in candidate’s self-presentation to voters are removed.
-A text analysis is performed on participants’ election promises in different treatment conditions, to investigate 1) if gender differences emerge even without party, strategist and media filtering influences and 2) if candidates strategically adjust their gendered self-presentation depending on the media environment and how salient gender is in the election.
+The continued masculine ethos within politics may be strengthened by gender differences in politicians’ self-presentation to voters, and therefore it matters whether candidates themselves are internally motivated to engage in gendered behaviour or whether gendered strategies could be minimised through attention to other actors: in particular, parties and media.
+In this study, the gendered elements of elections (gendered media and electoral gender salience) are experimentally manipulated and external forces that may artificially increase gender differences in candidates’ self-presentation to voters are removed, by creating a campaign and election task in a lab experiment.
+A text analysis is performed on participants’ election promises in different treatment conditions, to investigate 1) if gender differences emerge even without party/strategist and media filtering influences and 2) if participants strategically adjust their gendered self-presentation depending on the media environment and how salient gender is in the election.